In the empathy lab

 • Digital simulators for colour blindness and dyslexia

-Th colour-blindness and dyslexia simulators run on a laptop, table or phone.
+The colour-blindness, dyslexia and hearing impairment simulators run on a laptop, table or phone.
 They help us consider the accessibility of content and signage.
 We look at how to make accessible charts and graphs, and consider the importance of well structured, jargon-free content.
 We also discuss the role of screen readers.